crschnick/pdx_unlimiter/README.md

 ![Logo](docs/pdxu.png)

-The Pdx-Unlimiter is a tool for various Paradox games that provides a powerful savegame manager that allows you to organize, filter, and play all of your savegames with ease.
+The Pdx-Unlimiter is a tool for all major Paradox Grand Strategy games that provides a powerful savegame manager to quickly organize and play all of your savegames with ease.
-Furthermore, it also comes with the ability to convert savegames to a non-ironman version, a powerful savegame and game data file editor, some savescumming tools, integrations for various other great community-made tools and full support for the following games:
+Furthermore, it also comes with an Ironman converter, a powerful savegame editor and navigator, some savescumming tools, integrations for various other great community-made tools, and full support for the following games:

 - Europa Universalis IV
 - Crusader Kings III